dhelmr/bachelor-thesis/README.md

 ## CIC-IDS-2017

 [Download](http://205.174.165.80/CICDataset/CIC-IDS-2017/) the dataset and extract the file `GeneratedLabelledFlows.zip`.
 The default path that is assumed for the dataset is
-`data/cic-ids-2017/MachineLearningCVE`, but another path can be specified with the option `-d` (see below).
+`data/cic-ids-2017/MachineLearningCVE`, but another path can be specified with the option `--src` (see below).
 For now, only the preprocessed network flows will be used from this datasets.

 Preprocess the dataset with

 ```
-> ./main.py preprocess cic-ids-2017 -d data/cic-ids-2017
+> ./main.py preprocess cic-ids-2017 --src data/cic-ids-2017
 ```

 # Usage